 Fish and wildlife consumption advisories in Michigan are determined by the Michigan Department of Community Health (MDCH), based on levels of contaminant concentrations in fish or wildlife tissue.
-Currently, all of Michigan's 14 AOCs have consumption advisories for specific contaminants in certain species of fish.
+Currently, all of Michigan's 14 AOCs have consumption advisories for specific contaminants in certain species of fish, though originally only 12 AOCs had these advisories rise to the level of a BUI.
 No AOCs have advisories for wildlife consumption.
 Fish consumption advisories range from no human consumption to restrictions on consumption for specific amounts of fish for certain human populations.
+The AOC program tracking table with current information about which BUIs have been restored in each AOC can be found at www.michigan.gov/deqaocprogram.